hchenqi/WndDesign/README.md

 #### Layout Type

 Layout type indicates how a window's width or height will change according to its parent window's width or height.
-It is just a compile time contract.

 There are three kinds of layout types for both horizontal and virtical dimensions, `Assigned`, `Auto` and `Relative`.